Teamsters: 260,000 UPS workers ready to strike for better contract

 "UPS is confident in our ability to reach an agreement," a company spokesperson responded in an email.
 "Strike authorization votes do not mean a strike is imminent.
 The reality is that UPS and the Teamsters have already reached tentative agreements, subject to ratification, on a wide variety of non-economic issues."

-The last strike by UPS workers in 1997 lasted more than two weeks.
-The current bargaining comes as the shipper looks to keep up with demand for e-commerce deliveries by increasing warehouse automation.
+The last strike by UPS workers in 1997 lasted more than two weeks and disrupted package delivery service around the country.
+The current bargaining comes as the shipper looks to keep up with soaring demand for e-commerce deliveries by increasing warehouse automation.

 The bargaining issues involve pay and work schedules, including expanded service during weekends.
 UPS started making regular Saturday deliveries last year, and while it has not yet unveiled plans for Sunday deliveries, the union said the company has made proposals to expand weekend services.